pc-john/vkperf/ListOfTests.md

 ## VkDrawIndirectCommand processing throughput

-VkDrawIndirectCommand processing throughput test measures the number of VkDrawIndirectCommand structures processed per second.
+The test measures the number of VkDrawIndirectCommand structures processed per second.
-Each VkDrawIndirectCommand contains single triangle, thus triangle throughput is equal to VkDrawIndirectCommand processing throughput.
+Each VkDrawIndirectCommand renders single triangle, thus triangle throughput is equal to VkDrawIndirectCommand processing throughput.
 The content of VkDrawIndirectCommand is as follows: